 Vonage’s goal is to streamline internal and external communication while offering extensive integration with existing third-party tools and highly scalable plans.

-Features like VoIP phone service, video and audio conferencing, and team chat messaging are essential functionalities of all business communication systems.
+Features like VoIP phone service, video and audio conferencing, and team chat messaging are essential functionalities of all top business phone services.

 Below, we’ll summarize and compare the most important features that both Nextiva and Vonage offer and declare a winner in this head-to-head feature standoff.